dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

 ## Compatibility with Office File Formats

-> Despite the vast array of SaaS productivity tools in the market, Office and Google Suite are still the most widely adopted.

-Therefore, our strategy focuses on maintaining compatibility with traditional formats while optimizing the user experience to boost productivity.
+Despite the vast array of SaaS productivity tools in the market, Office and Google Suite are still the most widely adopted.Therefore, our strategy focuses on maintaining compatibility with traditional formats while optimizing the user experience to boost productivity.
 To achieve this, we’ve developed a set of **import / export** feature, which ensures maximum format compatibility.

 <video
   src="https://docs-assets-us-west.oss-us-west-1.aliyuncs.com/univer.ai/workspace/import-and-export-text.mp4"